Advocates for Inclusion in Medicine and Science Symposium serving as the APSA South-Atlantic Meeting

 5 – 6 pm EST: Practical Mindfulness and Symposium Conclusion

 To register, please click here.
 Registration is $3, and all proceeds will go to support White Coats Black Doctors Foundation.
-If you wish to present at the symposium, please indicate your interest and submit your abstract using this form.
-The deadline for submission is October 15.
+Abstracts are closed, but you can register up until the first day of the conference!

 For questions, please contact Alison Mercer-Smith (firstname.lastname@example.org) or Rashmi Kumar (email@example.com).
 We hope to see you (virtually) there!